vertilia/router/README.md

 ];
 ```

-Controllers names defined in the above example are as follows:
+Controller names defined in the above example are as follows:
 - `"index"`
 - `"products"`
 - `"products\\_id_"`